 - Contributing to inter-agency plans to support children who are subject to child protection plans

-- Allowing access for children’s social care to conduct section 17 or 47 assessments
+- Allowing access for local authority children’s social care to conduct section 17 or 47 assessments

 - Local authority (LA)

-If the safeguarding partners have named your school as a 'relevant agency' your school leaders have a statutory duty to co-operate with their published arrangements.
+If the safeguarding partners have named your school as a 'relevant agency', it has a statutory duty to co-operate with their published arrangements.

-- Make yourselves aware of, and follow, the new arrangements
+- Make yourselves aware of, and follow, their local arrangements

 - Be prepared to supply information requested by the safeguarding partners